 Edmund & Shirley

 Often working behind the scenes, day-to-day life at the castle wouldn't be the same without them.
-Ensuring that Quartermaster's is clean and ready for each new guest; hauling furniture around the building to prepare rooms for the next event; and taking a key role supporting Elizabeth with Craft Fair catering
+They are the on-the-ground contacts for Quartermaster's, lovingly preparing it for each new guest; often to be found hauling furniture around the building to prepare rooms for events; and have a key role supporting Elizabeth with Craft Fair catering.

 William